madrakas/madrakas/README.md

 # Welcome to my Github

 ## 👋 Hello!
 I’m @madrakas.
-Don't be shy.
-Look around.
+Don't be shy - look around.
 If you have any questions or just want to have a little chat, feel free to contact me.

 ## 💻 My stack
 - PHP